 About five kilometers south of town, the lakes are easy to get to and you may want to consider packing a few some food for a picnic, as it’s one of the most picturesque places around Canmore.
 Stunning views of a nearby waterfall and the town of Canmore below present plenty of photo opportunities so grab your favorite travel camera.

-Rat’s Nest Cave at Canmore Caverns
+Rat’s Nest Cave Tour

 If spending a few hours of your vacation groping around in a dank, subterranean cave named after rats, then a Rat’s Nest Cave tour may be just what you’ve been seeking.